RiSearcher/GeometRi.CSharp/README.md

 ## Ellipsoid

-Defines an ellipsoid in 3D space using center point and three mutually orthogonal vectors.
+Ellipsoid object defined by center point and three mutually orthogonal vectors.
 ### Properties
 * __Center__ - center of the ellipsoid
 * __SemiaxisA/B/C__ - semiaxes of the ellipsoid